 Good financial goals are more easily achieved if you can build progress into your savings and investment funding.
 You can do this gradually by increasing your payroll savings once each year.

 You can do this almost painlessly by increasing the savings payroll deduction – whether it is for retirement or some other savings or investment account – by increasing your deduction by one percentage point per year.

-When I encounter someone only saving around 5% I challenge to increase it by 1% each quarter until they reach at least 10%.
-From there adjust I have them adjust accordingly so they barely feel the extra amount deducted from their paycheck.
+When I encounter someone only saving around 5%, I challenge them to increase it by 1% each quarter until they reach at least 10%.
+From there, I have them adjust accordingly so they barely feel the extra amount deducted from their paycheck.

 4. Buy Value

-By “buy value,” I mean you neither by the cheapest goods, nor the most expensive.
+By “buy value,” I mean you neither buy the cheapest goods nor the most expensive.
 Instead, you look to buy the best value for the money.
-Sometimes it’s worth it to cough up a little extra dough for a product you know will last, rather than paying bottom-dollar for shoddy merchandise you’ll have to constantly replace.
+Sometimes it’s worth it to cough up a little extra dough for a product you know will last, rather than paying bottom dollar for shoddy merchandise you’ll have to constantly replace.

 On the flip side, keep in mind not all products are better simply because they’re more expensive – often they’re just more expensive because of perception.
 Read reviews and shop around.

 5. If You Have to Borrow, You Can’t Afford It